William McChesney Martin: Director of the Export-Import Bank

 Martin's return to civilian life was also a return to the financial world, but this time it was in the Federal government.
-Harry S. Truman, a fellow Democrat, appointed Martin director of the Export-Import Bank, which he operated for three years (1946-1949).
+Harry S. Truman, a fellow Democrat, appointed Martin director of the Export-Import Bank, which he operated for three years (1946–1949).
 It was at this institution that he was publicly viewed as a "hard banker."
 He insisted that loans be sound, secure investments; on that principle he opposed the State Department on multiple occasions for making loans that he saw as being politically motivated.
 On those grounds he would not permit the Export-Import Bank to be used as a fund for international relief.

 Martin left the Export-Import bank when he was summoned to the Treasury to serve as assistant secretary for monetary affairs.
 Martin served at the Treasury for about two years when its conflict with the Federal Reserve Board reached its climax.
 During the period immediately preceding the final negotiations with the Fed, Secretary of the Treasury John W. Snyder was hospitalized.
 In this situation, Martin became the chief negotiator for the Treasury.
 From the Treasury's perspective, Martin was a valuable representative, for he had a thorough understanding of the Federal Reserve System and of financial markets.
 Furthermore, he was viewed as an ally of Truman, who strongly opposed the Fed's independence.
-During negotiations, Martin re-established communication between the Treasury and Fed, which has been forbidden by Snyder.
+During negotiations, Martin re-established communication between the Treasury and Fed, which had been forbidden by Snyder.